SunnyOswal/prep/SRE/Q.md

 probability that the system will meet certain performance standards in yielding correct output for a desired time duration.
     + The measurement of Reliability is driven by the frequency and impact of failures.

 # SLA , SLI & SLO
+It’s always better to under-promise and overdeliver.

 + **SLA**:
     + **Service Level Agreement** : agreement between provider and client about measurable metrics like uptime, responsiveness, and responsibilities.
 + **SLI**: